prichi99/Housing-Prices/README.md

 # Housing-Prices
-In this repository, the dataset "House Prices - Advanced Regression Techniques" will be analysed.
+In this repository, the dataset "House Prices - Advanced Regression Techniques" will be analysed with the use of jupyter notebook.
 Diffrernt Regression methods will be used and compared to make predictions for housing prices.

 The datasete is available on kaggle: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data